GoodVibesOhmly/GVO_MAPS/README.md

 Incentivise anyone using the LTL Maps app to travel to a location, and get rewarded for spending quality time.
 Experimentation and iteration will be required to optimize the model and establish best practices.
 We explore the idea of having LTL Maps and it's Community to be owned and developed by two Aragon DAO's with a legal wrapper.

 # Smart Contracts

-Because we want to have a completely decentralized system, our whole infrastructure is based around a community driven DAO.
-The DAO will be the owner of the core contracts of the system and will be able to define what the contracts are able to do.

 To keep the core philosophy of having a completely decentralized system, we will use a decentralized oracle system such as Chainlink.
 This will allow us to do off-chain computation that can be later used on-chain.
 Of course this off-chain system can be replaced and upgraded by the DAO.